 For me, spring is by far the worst time, but I am bipolar and, for many of us living with bipolar disorder, spring SAD can bring on feelings of mania.
 Think the energizer bunny.
 That’s me.

 Fortunately, many cases of SAD can be treated without medication.
-There are a few things that have been shown to make a big difference in managing SAD depression.
+There are a few things that have been shown to make a big difference in managing seasonal depression.